Medline ® Abstract for Reference 30

 of 'Adjuvant therapy for resected stage III (node-positive) colon cancer'

-OBJECTIVE: We investigated the consequences of the timing of adjuvant chemotherapy for stage III colon cancer.
+Effect of delay in adjuvant oxaliplatin-based chemotherapy for stage III colon cancer.

 Peixoto RD, Kumar A, Speers C, Renouf D, Kennecke HF, Lim HJ, Cheung WY, Melosky B, Gill S

 Clin Colorectal Cancer.
 2015;14(1):25.

 BACKGROUND: Less than 8 weeks has been recommended as the optimal time to initiate AC based on 2 meta-analyses that suggested worse survival with delayed AC.
 However, neither study included patients treated with an oxaliplatin-based chemotherapy.
 We aimed to investigate the effect of delay in initiating oxaliplatin-based chemotherapy on RFS and CSS for stage III colon cancer.

 PATIENTS AND METHODS: Records of patients who initiated oxaliplatin-based AC for stage III colon cancer between 2006 and 2011 at the British Columbia Cancer Agency were retrospectively reviewed.
 Cox proportional models were used to analyze the effect of time to AC (TTAC) on RFS and CSS.
 TTAC was categorized into≤8 weeks (G1) and>8 weeks (G2).